ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 ``ERROR: Pool overlaps with other one on this address space``.
 Use the command ``docker network prune`` to resolve this issue.

+Make also sure that docker has enough memory (~ 6GB).
+To adapt it, go to `Preferecences -> Resources`

 Configure Bamboo, Bitbucket and Jira
 ------------------------------------